ollielaw/moviegram-server/README.md

 # MovieGram - Server

-Welcome to the server side of **Foogle**!
-This Node.js application serves as the backend for **foogle.foo**, handling various functionalities such as web scraping, user authentication, and interaction with the database.

 This is the Node.js server for my full-stack web application **MovieGram**.
 It is responsible for handling CRUD interactions with the MySQL database, making external API calls to The Movie DB (which hosts a large amount of movie related information, images, and relevant links), and user authentication.